Unleash your creativity with 3D printing!

 By default, you should always bold your text so that it sticks out more.
 Sans-serif fonts already include thicker lines than most other serif fonts do, but bolding the font will make it stick out even more and improve the clarity and readability of the text.

-Another important thing to consider is whether you will be using raised or recessed text in your print.
-While recessed is generally viewed as being more readable, both can be easily readable if done correctly.
 Using a different color for raised text or filling in recessed text with a different color can really help make the text pop out and appear clearer.
-Just make sure that any raised text you include is at least 0.5mm tall, and any recessed text is at least 0.8mm deep.
+Just make sure that any raised text you include is at least 0.5mm tall and any recessed text is at least 0.8mm deep.

 About THE AUTHOR